Canadian Forts

 (1923 - 1927), near Gladman Point, King William Island

-A Hudson's Bay Co. post on the south shore of King William Island.
-Replaced by the Gjoa Haven post.
+A Hudson's Bay Co. post on the south shore of King William Island, north of Peabody Point.
+Replaced by the Gjoa Haven Post.
 Also known as King William Island Post.

 Gjoa Haven Posts